tomas-fryza/vhdl-course/Labs/08-traffic_lights/README.md

 ## 5 Top level

 Implement the top level in VHDL **or instead** draw a block diagram of used modules and name all inputs, outputs and internal signals.
+Use the `clock_enable` entity with the correct timing (the duration of each state should be 1 or 5 seconds).

 ## Synchronize git